After the Police finally tracked him down, Matthew makes a deal with them.

 "And I loved her.
 Enough sad talk, let's watch the news to see what else I can do today."

-Joe called again, this time about something totally new.
+Joe called again, this time about something new.
 "Hey, Matt.
 I have a question.
 Do you have force beams coming from your eyes?"

 "Force what?
 Beams?
 What, like headlights?"